sax/rails-dtrace/README.md

 * How the F do you test this thing?
 * Can Rails instruments be detected at initialization time to register all probes at once?
-* The Responder turns the Notification payload (a hash) into a string.
+* The Subscriber turns the Notification payload (a hash) into a string.
   This can surely be better.

 ## License